pubudusanjeewani/arcdp-2021-2024/ssci2025/README.md

 ## Requirements

+This project is designed to be run in a Jupyter Notebook.
+To get started, make sure you have Jupyter Notebook installed, or use an IDE that supports Jupyter (like VSCode or Google Colab).
+The images used in this project should be placed in the images folder in the root directory.
+However, you can use any image by simply providing the path to it in the code.

 To run this project, the following Python libraries are required:

 - `matplotlib` - For plotting and visualizing graphs